Dreamscape (1984 film): Development

-According to author Roger Zelazny, the film developed from an initial outline that he wrote in 1981, based in part upon his novella "He Who Shapes" and 1966 novel The Dream Master.
+According to author Roger Zelazny, the film developed from an initial outline that he wrote in 1981, based in part upon his novella He Who Shapes and 1966 novel The Dream Master.
 He was not involved in the project after 20th Century Fox bought his outline.
 Because he did not write the film treatment or the script, his name does not appear in the credits; assertions that he removed his name from the credits are unfounded.
-The music score is by French composer Maurice Jarre.